InstituteforDiseaseModeling/idmtools/idmtools_platform_local/README.md

 The platform_local docker container requires a pypi server to get other dependencies(core, models, etc).
 To facilitate this in a development environment that properly reflects a true package build we must start a local pypi server and publsh the packages.
 We do this through pymake with the rule `publish_dev_idm`

-# Using the CLI

-The CLI requires the workers service to already be running.
-`python -m idmtools_local.cli.run`

-## Experiment commands

-### Status

-You can check the status of experiments use the follow command.
-It will also summarize the simulations under the experiment as a progress bar with green section for completed tasks, yellow for in progress, red for failed, and white for queued.

-`python -m idmtools_local.cli.run experiment status`

-Alternatively, you can run from anywhere using
-`python -m idmtools_local.cli.run experiment status`

-In addition, we used in conjunction with a console that supports auto-highlighting of hyperlinks, you will be able to easily open up the asset directories by clicking on the data path URLs.

-You can also perform filtering on the experiments `python -m idmtools_local.cli.run experiment status --tag type PythonExperiment`

-`python -m idmtools_local.cli.run experiment status --id 8EHU147Z`

-### Delete

-You can delete experiments and their child simulations using the following command.
-Optionally you can also delete the associated data directories as well by using the *--data* option.

-`python -m idmtools_local.cli.run experiment delete <experiment_id>`

-## Simulation Commands

-## Status

-You can check the status of simulations use the follow command.

-`python -m idmtools_local.cli.run simulation status`

-You can also filter by a either id, experiment id, status, and tags or any combination of the aforementioned

-`python -m idmtools_local.cli.run simulation status --experiment-id EFX6JXBV`

-`python -m idmtools_local.cli.run simulation status --id XDT0VMVV`

-`python -m idmtools_local.cli.run simulation status --status failed`

-`python -m idmtools_local.cli.run simulation status --tag a 5 --tag b`

-`python -m idmtools_local.cli.run simulation status --experiment-id --status failed`

 # Using the UI

 The Web UI is available at http://localhost:5000/data.
 Currently it only supports displaying the data directories from